What is a bungalow loft conversion?

 cost effective velux loft conversion

-Hip to gable loft conversions
+Hip to gable loft conversions on bungalows

 Hip to gable loft conversions alter a hipped (sloping) roof into a vertical gable wall, significantly increasing the internal space in the loft.